 - Pre-surgery outcome expectations were variable and generally high.

-- and 32.9% reported that their most important expectation was not met but others were.
+- 32.9% reported that their most important expectation was not met but others were.

 The study further noted: “A large proportion of patients reported unfulfilled expectations of outcomes secondary to spine surgery, such as improvements in mental well-being.
 This may reflect unrealistic expectations that are ultimately unattainable and leading to patients’ dissatisfaction with surgery.
-It has also been shown that there is a large discrepancy between surgeons’ and patients’ expectation across different expectation dimensions.
-(The surgeons idea of successful surgery did not match what the patient’s idea of successful surgery was.
+It has also been shown that there is a large discrepancy between surgeons’ and patients’ expectation across different expectation dimensions.”
 However, “Despite this disparity, most patients (85%) were satisfied with the results of the surgery. ”

 Failure to return to work and physical activity is one aspect